-H1/4 BLACK/WHITE (-) 200 mA domelight supervision output
+H1/4 BLACK/WHITE (-) 200 mA Domelight Supervision Output

-Connect this wire to the optional domelight supervision relay as shown below:
+Connect this wire to the optional domelight supervision relay as shown in the following diagram.

 IMPORTANT!
-This output is only intended to drive a relay.
-It cannot be connected directly to the domelight circuit, as the output cannot support the current draw of one or more light bulbs.
+The H1/4 output is only intended to drive a relay.
+It cannot be connected directly to the domelight circuit because the output cannot support the current draw of one or more light bulbs.

-H1/5 GREEN (-) door trigger input, zone 3
+H1/5 GREEN (-) Door Trigger Input, Zone 3